heshdotcc/hacklab/README.md

 # Hacklab

-Self-hosted Kubernetes CDE for ML with GPU support, including JupyterHub, Monitoring, and a codespace service.
+Self-hosted Kubernetes CDE for ML with GPU support, including JupyterHub, Monitoring, and a codespace.

 ## Directory Structure
 ```